mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 <a href="http://localhost:8080/swagger-ui.html" target="_blank">http://localhost:8080/swagger-ui.html</a>

 And try to insert a book (Try out button).
-In bookAuthorization parameter write anything ("key" for example).
+In the bookAuthorization parameter write anything ("key" for example).

 Then you receive an error.